 - f.
 Once the actual voltage value is entered via the "LAS:LDV" command, the LDC-3900 will beep.
-It will then set the output to approximately one-fourth of the original voltage and expect the second calibration value to be entered.
+It will then expect the second calibration voltage point, approximately one-fourth of the original voltage.
 The LDC-3900 will be ready to receive the second voltage value when, after a "LAS:CAL:LDV?" query is sent, the response from the LDC-3900 is "1". - g.
 Input the second actual (measured) LASER voltage (as an <nrf value>) as in Step e. - h.
-Once the second actual voltage value is entered via the "LAS:LDV" command, the LDC-3900 will beep and the new calibration constants will be calculated and stored into non-volatile memory on the CSM-39100.
+Once the second actual voltage value is entered via the "LAS:LDV" command, the LDC-3900 will beep and the new calibration constants will be calculated and stored into non-volatile memory on the CSM-39020.